need4swede/wiki-go/data/documents/personalization/document.md

 ---
-order: 60
+order: 70
 ---

 # Personalization

-Make Neptune your own.
+Customize how Neptune looks and who uses it.